-At VC, Workforce and Community Development is an important component of the total educational program.
+At Vernon College, Continuing Education is an important component of the total educational program.
 The College is able to serve students of all ages and to make college resources available to citizens of the community through continuing education courses (non credit).

 This department of the College provides services and classes to a twelve-county service area.
-Classes range from workforce classes that are designed to provide quality education and preparation for entry-level positions to community classes that are designed to appeal to the needs of the general public.
+Classes range from career and technical education classes that are designed to provide quality education and preparation for entry-level positions to community classes that are designed to appeal to the needs of the general public.

-Examples of workforce courses include health occupations, computers, real estate, nursing reentry, and dental assisting.
+Examples of continuing education courses include health occupations, computers, real estate, nursing re-entry, and dental assisting.
 These courses typically vary in length from one month to one year.
 They provide certifications for numerous occupations that are available in our area.

-Community development courses offer learning experiences in areas such as aerobic exercise, arts and crafts, defensive driving, and many more.
-Activities for senior adults in Vernon including the Chaparral Senior Center Meal Program, trips, and exercise classes are provided.
+Continuing Education courses offer learning experiences in areas such as aerobic exercise, arts and crafts, defensive driving, and many more.
+Activities for senior adults in Vernon including the Chaparral Senior Activity Center Meal Program, trips, and exercise classes are provided.
 In addition to seniors programs, the college has a wonderful children's program in the summer called Kids College.
 Classes are offered in a variety of educational and fun areas for children from three to fifteen.

 Vernon College offers contract and customized training for business and industry in the twelvecounty service area.
-Continuing education courses are offered for a variety of professions to be able to maintain their licensure.
+Continuing Education courses are offered for a variety of professions to be able to maintain their licensure.

-In most Workforce and Community Development classes grades of complete or incomplete are given.
+In most Continuing Education classes grades of complete or incomplete are given.
 Persons who register for and successfully complete continuing education classes are awarded Continuing Education Units (CEUs).
-One (1) CEU is awarded for each 10 hours of instruction, and transcripts are maintained for workforce courses.
+One (1) CEU is awarded for each 10 hours of instruction, and transcripts are maintained for continuing education courses.

-Registering for Workforce and Community Development classes and activities is easy and convenient.
-Persons may contact the Workforce and Community Development Office on the Vernon campus, the Century City Center, or the Skills Training Center in Wichita Falls for information or to register.
+Registering for Continuing Education classes and activities is easy and convenient.
+Persons may contact the Continuing Education Office on the Vernon campus, the Century City Center, or the Skills Training Center in Wichita Falls for information or to register.
+Perspective students can register online at www.vernoncollege.edu under Continuing Education.
 Information on class schedules and times can be found in print at any location and on the Vernon College website.

-Individuals who are interested in the following programs should contact the offices of Workforce and Community Development in Vernon and Wichita Falls.
+Individuals who are interested in the following programs should contact the offices of Continuing Education in Vernon and Wichita Falls.

 VC Basic Law Enforcement Academy.
-VC offers a Basic Law Enforcement Academy through the Division of Workforce and Community Development.
+VC offers a Basic Law Enforcement Academy through the Continuing Education Department.
 The Academy prepares students to take the Texas Commission on Law Enforcement Officer Standards and Education state certification examination.
 After passing the exam and upon employment with a Law Enforcement Agency, persons are eligible to become licensed peace officers in Texas.
-Students must apply for admittance into the Academy.
-Each student must have a sponsor who is the head of a law enforcement entity and must pass a reading comprehension examination.
+Students applying for admission to the Academy must meet the requirements set forth in the application packet.